 I'm computer enthusiast enjoys tinkering with hardware and software in my spare time and am pretty confident in my computer science teaching abilities.
 And since math goes hand in hand with computers, I'm well versed in math subjects as well.

-University of Texas at Arlington - MS, Computer Sciences
+Graduate Degree: The University of Texas at Arlington - Master of Science, Computer Sciences

 What is your teaching philosophy?